gragusa/Divergences.jl/README.md

 `Divergences` is a Julia package that makes it easy to evaluate divergence measures between two vectors.
 The package allows calculating the *gradient*  and the diagonal of the *Hessian* of the divergence.
 These divergences are used to good effect by the  [MomentBasedEstimators](http://github.com/gragusa/MomentBasedEstimators.jl/git) package.

+## Supported divergences

 The package defines a `Divergence` type with the following suptypes:

-## Supported divergences

 * Kullback-Leibler divergence `KullbackLeibler`
 * Chi-square distance `ChiSquared`
 * Reverse Kullback-Leibler divergence `ReverseKullbackLeibler`
-* Cressie-Read divergences
+* Cressie-Read divergences `CressieRead`

 These divergences differ from the equivalent ones defined in the `Distances` package because they are normalized.
 Also, the package provides methods for calculating their gradient and the (diagonal elements of the) Hessian matrix.